jpastuszek/rspec-background-process/README.md

 .wait_ready
 ```

-The above example will start up (or reuse) instance of http-worker process with given arguments and allocated unique port number.
+The above example will start up (or reuse) instance of `http-worker` process with given arguments and allocated unique port number.
-The `#wait_ready` method will return after process logs to standard output or error 'worker=0 ready' string.
+The `#wait_ready` method will return after process logs `worker=0 ready` to standard output or error.
 This way the process has a chance of starting up fully before we continue with testing.

 ## Usage with RSpec

-Just `require 'rspec-background-process'` in your `spec_helper.rb` and use `with: :background_process` meta tag on example groups that will use `#backgroud_process`.
+Add `require 'rspec-background-process'` to your `spec_helper.rb` and use `with: :background_process` meta tag on example groups that will use `#backgroud_process`.

 ```ruby
 require_relative 'spec_helper'